rexim/rexim.me/posts/liskov-substitution-principle.md

 a property is something beyond method's signature.
 It can't be checked in compile time.
 We should provide it ourselves.

-It's a simple example, but I think it's enough to formalize the idea of LSP:
+It's pretty simple example, but I think it is enough to understand what property is and formalize the idea of LSP:

 > A subclass of a class should derive its properties as well as its
 > methods and fields.
 So in the code an object of the class can be
 > safely substituted by an object of the subclass without violating
 > correctness of the program.

 Let's get back to the Square-Rectangle example.
-A square is a particular case of a rectangle.
+A square is actually a particular case of a rectangle.
 So `Rectangle` is a base class for `Square`.
-Let's define `Rectangle` as follow:
+We can define it as follow:

     public class Rectangle {
         public void setWidth(int x) {